SAU 70 Transportation

 School Bus Driver Responsibilities

-- If a child is on the wrong bus, he or she will be returned to the school at the end of the route; unless other arrangements can be made.
+If a student is on the wrong bus, he or she will be returned to the school at the end of the route; unless other arrangements can be made.
 If, for any reason at any time, there is no one at the school who is able to assume temporary responsibility for that student, the driver should contact the SAU office and must make sure that the student is assigned to someone who can assume that responsibility.
-If parents, guardians, or other previously agreed-upon caretakers are not available and the SAU office is closed, as a last resort the driver should leave the student with the local police.
+If parents, guardians, or other previously agreed-upon caretakers are not available and the SAU office is closed, all efforts will be made to contact the relevant District Administrator for guidance.
+As a last resort the driver should leave the student with the local police.

-- In case of a breakdown, the driver will notify the bus contractor, who will dispatch a substitute bus as soon as possible.
-Before the substitute bus arrives, the driver will not release any children to anyone other than a parent, guardian, or school official, or to someone authorized by the parent to make decisions on behalf of the child.
+In case of a breakdown, the driver will notify the bus contractor, who will dispatch a substitute bus as soon as possible.
+Before the substitute bus arrives, the driver will not release any children to anyone other than a parent, guardian, or school official, or to someone authorized by the parent/guardian to make decisions on behalf of the student.

-- In case a bus cannot complete its afternoon route (because of road conditions, disruptive behavior, etc.) students will be taken back to the school.
-They will not be discharged at another place, unless prior arrangements have been made with parents.
+In case a bus cannot complete its afternoon route (because of road conditions, disruptive behavior, etc.) students will be taken back to the school.
+They will not be discharged at another place, unless prior arrangements have been made with parents/guardians.

 Inclement or threatening weather: How does the SAU make the decision to cancel school or issue a delayed start due to weather?